rucken/rucken/README.md

 copy paste source files to destination with singular and plural replace text in file contents and file paths

 Options:
-  -p,--path [strings]             the path with the source code to copy, it uses the current CWD if it is not defined, default: "." (example: ../../src)
+  -p,--path [strings]             the path with the source code to copy, it uses the current CWD if it is not
-  -f,--find [strings]             source singular text in kebab-case (example: user-role) -fp,--find-plural [strings]     source text in plural in kebab-case, if not defined, it will be automatically detected programmatically (example:
-                                  user-rules)
-  -r,--replace [strings]          destination singular text in kebab-case (example: user-company) -rp,--replace-plural [strings]  destination text in plural in kebab-case, if not defined, it will be automatically detected programmatically (example:
+                                  defined, default: "." (example: ../../src) -f,--find [strings]             source singular text in kebab-case (example: user-role) -fp,--find-plural [strings]     source text in plural in kebab-case, if not defined, it will be automatically detected programmatically (example: user-rules) -r,--replace [strings]          destination singular text in kebab-case (example: user-company) -rp,--replace-plural [strings]  destination text in plural in kebab-case, if not defined, it will be automatically detected programmatically (example: user-companies) -d,--dest-path [strings]        the path with the destination code to paste, it uses the "path" if it is not defined, default: "." (example: ../../src) -e,--extensions [strings]       extensions of files for copy paste, default:
-                                  user-companies)
-  -d,--dest-path [strings]        the path with the destination code to paste, it uses the "path" if it is not defined, default: "." (example: ../../src)
-  -e,--extensions [strings]       extensions of files for copy paste, default: "ts,html,htm,scss,css,txt,json,yaml,yml,xml" (example: py,ini)
+                                  "ts,html,htm,scss,css,txt,json,yaml,yml,xml" (example: py,ini)
-  -h, --help                      display help for command
+  -gr,--glob-rules [strings]      match files using the patterns the shell uses -h, --help                      display help for command
 ```